top of page

-It has been the home of Stoke City Football Club since its construction in 1997.
+The bet365 Stadium has been the home of Stoke City Football Club since its construction in 1997.

 The Potters moved here from their previous home called the Victoria Ground, where the club had been since 1878.
 A new home was needed to meet the requirements of the Taylor Report in 1990, which made it compulsory for all clubs in the top two levels of English football to have all-seater stadiums.

-Conversion would have been possible at the Victoria Ground but Stoke City had previously considered relocating and the decision to move to a new home was confirmed in 1996.
+Conversion would have been possible at the Victoria Ground, but Stoke City had previously considered relocating and the decision to move to a new home was confirmed in 1996.

-For sponsorship reasons, the new ground took the name Britannia Stadium between 1997 and 2016, and has used its current name since then.
+For sponsorship reasons, the new ground took the name Britannia Stadium between 1997 and 2016, and has used its current sponsorship name since then.